FARE College Food Allergy Program

 FARE launched the College Food Allergy Program (CFAP) in January 2014 with the goal of developing a comprehensive program to improve the safety and quality of life for college students with food allergies.

-FARE is partnering with the National Foundation for Celiac Awareness, the National Association of College & University Food Services, food allergy experts, and stakeholders from colleges and universities to help guide the program.
+FARE has partnered with the National Foundation for Celiac Awareness, the National Association of College & University Food Services, food allergy experts, and stakeholders from colleges and universities to help guide the program.
 The research phase of the program began with two college summits bringing together experts from over 65 schools and organizations to discuss a comprehensive best practice guide that will be essential in helping colleges and universities effectively manage food allergy, a potentially life-threatening disease.
-Committees consisting of college and university representatives, expert stakeholders, parents, and students are currently continuing work on the program.
+Committees consisting of college and university representatives, expert stakeholders, parents, and students offered additional guidance and review after the summits.

 More resources for colleges and universities >

 Resources for college students >